teracyhq/dev/docs/basic_usage.rst

 IP Address
 ----------

-By default, the VM use public dynamic ip address, so we need to know its ip address to access.
+By default, the VM uses a public dynamic IP address, so we need to know its IP address to access.

 When provisioning, we could see it on the console output like: